 Well, you say, maybe a tiny particle of something will just show up inside the room if given enough time.

-There's three problems with this theory.
+There are three problems with this theory.
 First, time by itself doesn't do anything.
 Things happen over time, but it's not time that makes them happen.
 For example, if you wait 15 minutes for cookies to bake, it's not the 15 minutes that bakes them, it's the heat in the oven.
 If you set them on the counter for 15 minutes, they're not going to bake.

 This black infinite room has no light, no dust, no particles of any kind, no air, no elements, no molecules.
 It's absolute nothingness.
 In fact, we can call it Absolutely Nothing.